-We are happy to announce the sixth annual International Law in the XXI Century Award for the best long paper on public international law.
+Applications for the sixth annual International Law in the XXI Century Award for the best long paper on public international law are now closed.

 A group of Russian experts in public international law, including Vladlen Vereschetin, Roman Kolodkin, Sergey Punzhin, Leonid Skotnikov, Bakhtiyar Tuzmukhamedov, and Aleksandr Khodakov came up with the idea of establishing the Award.